ICSpark-Projects/Chick-Dance-Revolution-Hard/README.md

 #### 3.4.
 Implementing arrow up animation functionality

 Notice how we haven't put anything within the if/else if statements to check each of the moves made.
-This is where we need to set the arrow elements to have an animation.
+This is where we need to set the arrow elements to have an animation, so they will move up the music board.
 Add the following code within the first if statement that checks if moves[currentMove] == 0:

 ```
 moveArrowUp.style.animation = 'moveUp 1s linear 1';